Dept. of Music records, 1922-2024

 Summary

-- The Department of Aesthetics, Art & Music was established at Duke University in 1942.
-In 1960, the Department of Music was recognized as an independent department and Dr. Allen H. Bone was appointed the first Chair.
+The Department of Aesthetics, Art, and Music was established at Duke University in 1942.
+In 1960, the Department of Music was recognized as an independent department, and Dr. Allen H. Bone was appointed the first Chair.
 The department moved into the Mary Duke Biddle Music Building when it was completed in the 1970's.
 The bulk of the Dept. of Music records consist of publicity documents including programs, press releases, and calendars, for various Dept. of Music events.
 There are also documents regarding the renovation of the facilities, clippings, posters and general records for the department.

 25 -- Trinity College of Arts and Sciences > 28 -- Music